smartgov-liris/lez-viewer/README.md

   - Dynamic establishments and tiles interactions
   - Generate pollution maps by pollutants
   - Customize visualization parameters

+# Examples
+Examples of input / output files can be found in [the examples folder](https://github.com/smartgov-liris/lez-viewer/tree/master/public/examples)

+Those files are used by the **Load Example** buttons of the LEZ and Emissions tabs.

 ## Vue project setup
 This project is a [Vue CLI](https://cli.vuejs.org/) project.
 The following commands are available from the root of the project to compile sources. (make sure `npm` is installed)